-Capital Assets - Capital assets, which include land, buildings and improvements, machinery and equipment, vehicles, library materials and infrastructure (e.g. roads, water mains, and similar items), are reported in the applicable governmental or business-type activities columns in the government-wide financial statements.
+Capital Assets - Capital assets, which include land, buildings and improvements, machinery and equipment, vehicles, library materials, leased assets and infrastructure, are reported in the applicable governmental or business-type activities columns in the government-wide financial statements.
 Capital assets are recorded at historical cost or estimated historical cost if purchased or constructed.
 Donated capital assets, donated works of art and similar items, and capital assets received in a service concession arrangement are reported at acquisition value rather than fair value.
 Net interest incurred during the construction phase of capital assets of business-type activities, if material is included as part of the capitalized value of the assets constructed.